 The 2018 Côte de Nuits has plenty of power and verve with a stony minerality that courses through it.
 The wine has a deep structure; and complexity with soil tones, spice, and lifted notes of smoke and red fruits.
 It has serious freshness and length.
 Vinous Media's Neal Martin captures this overachieving wine well when he writes that it has "a finish worthy of a premier cru."

 The tragedy of this is that Bachelet only has 0.37ha of vines in the Côte de Nuits appellation.
-It takes a lot of work to find enough for an offer.
-I'm happy to have an opportunity to offer the 2018 again.
+We can simply never find enough.
+With the pricing and limited quantity, I don't expect this to stick around for long.

 To order, email email@example.com or call the store at (212) 980-9463.